 One of the simplest ways for organizations to assess their AWS security posture is the Center for Internet Security’s (CIS) benchmarks.
-AWS CIS benchmarks are documented best practices that provide straightforward checks to identify gaps in the security configuration of your AWS services
+AWS CIS benchmarks are documented best practices that provide straightforward checks to identify gaps in the security configuration of your AWS services.

 Ready to learn more about all aspects of the AWS CIS benchmark?

-What are the AWS CIS Benchmark?
+What are the AWS CIS Benchmarks?

 The AWS CIS Foundations Benchmark is a compliance standard that provides guidelines specifically for hardening and monitoring AWS accounts.
 Developed by the Center for Internet Security (CIS) who has a mission to make cyberspace safer by “developing, validating, and promoting timely best practice solutions.”
 Developed by a global community of security experts for securely configuring IT systems, software, and networks, the benchmarks are the global standard for improving organizations’ security and compliance posture.